DefinitionBy Mayo Clinic Staff

-Esophageal spasms are painful muscle contractions that affect your esophagus, the hollow tube between your throat and your stomach.
+Esophageal spasms are painful contractions within the muscular tube connecting your mouth and stomach (esophagus).
 Esophageal spasms can feel like sudden, severe chest pain that lasts from a few minutes to hours.

-Esophageal spasms usually occur only occasionally.
-But for some people, the muscle contractions are frequent and can prevent food and liquids from traveling through the esophagus.
-Esophageal spasms can lead to chronic pain and swallowing problems.
+Esophageal spasms typically occur only occasionally and might not need treatment.
+But sometimes the spasms are frequent and can prevent food and liquids from traveling through the esophagus.
+If esophageal spasms interfere with your ability to eat or drink, treatments are available.

-- Feldman M, et al. Sleisenger & Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
-9th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.mdconsult.com/books/about.do?eid=4-u1.0-B978-1-4160-6189-2..X0001-7--TOP&isbn=978-1-4160-6189-2&about=true&uniqId=229935664-2192.
-Accessed Aug.
-16, 2012.
+- Feldman M, et al. Esophageal neuromuscular function and motility disorders.
+In: Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+10th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
+Accessed July 30, 2015.

-- Picco MP (expert opinion).
+- Picco MF (expert opinion).
 Mayo Clinic, Jacksonville, Fla.
-Aug.
-22, 2012.
+Sept.
+10, 2015.

 - Khashab MA, et al. International multicenter experience with peroral endoscopic myotomy for the treatment of spastic esophageal disorders refractory to medical therapy.
 Gastrointestinal Endoscopy.
 2015;81:1170.